benjaminy/TenaciousCalf/README.md

   Structures that exemplify this strategy are B-trees and hash array mapped tries.
   Chunking improves data density and reduces the amount of pointer chasing.

-* _Application-controlled copying_.
-  Instead of making a new copy of the structure, we leave it up to application code to choose when to update mutably and when to copy.
-  The copying is done lazily (i.e. copy-on-write at the level of individual internal nodes in the data structure).

-Application-controlled persistence enables the following pattern:

-1. Make a local transient copy of a data structure
-2. Perform a raft of updates mutably (i.e. very quickly)
-3. Make another clean copy and share it with the rest of the application

-This pattern mostly preserves the software engineering benefits of pure persistence, and brings substantial performance benefits.
-As far as I know, Rich Hickey pioneered this use of transience (I'd love to hear about prior work).
-You can read his thoughts on the matter here: http://clojure.org/transients.

 These two features (chunking and application-controlled copying) have strong synergy.
 Chunking tends to improve read performance by prefetching nearby data (i.e. exploiting spatial locality) and reducing the number of pointer hops, but it hurts write performance because copying chunks is more expensive than copying very small nodes.